Convex-Dev/design/papers/convex-whitepaper.md

 #### Environments

 A novel feature of the Convex Account model is that each Account receives it's own *programmable environment* where variables, data structures and code can be dynamically defined and updated.
-Definitions held within different accounts cannot collide: they have independent environments.
+Definitions held within different accounts cannot collide since they have independent environments.

 * For User Accounts, this behaves like a computer completely under the control of the user.
 Each user receives the equivalent of a fully functional "Lisp Machine", which can modify its own definitions and has read-only access to the environments of other Accounts.
 * For Actor Accounts, this can be used to store Actor code and state required for the operation of the Actor.
 Deployment of an Actor is equivalent to creating an Account and initialising the Actor's environment, with subsequent changes to the environment strictly controlled by a set of exported functions that can be externally called.

 We believe this is a powerful model to encourage rapid development and innovation: for example, a developer can easily experiment with code in their own user account, then capture the same code in the definition of a deployable Actor for production usage.

 Optionally, Actor Accounts can be utilised as **Libraries** of code for use by other Accounts.
-Since it is possible to create an immutable Actor Account (i.e. any actor that lacks externally accessible code to change its own environment), this means that you can create Libraries that are provably immutable, and can therefore be relied upon from a security perspective never to change.
+Since it is possible to create an immutable Actor Account (i.e., Any actor that lacks externally accessible code to change its own environment), this means that you can create Libraries that are provably immutable, and can therefore be relied upon from a security perspective never to change.

 Environments also support **Metadata** which can be optionally attached to any definition.
 This innovation is particularly useful to allow custom tags and documentation to be attached to library definitions in a way that can be inspected and utilised on-chain.
 For example, the metadata for a core function might look like: